 Effective daylighting starts with good orientation, and building orientation also influences power production, solar heat gain, and other features affecting energy use.
 For classrooms and most other spaces, the vertical facades that provide daylighting should be oriented within 15° (maximum 30°) of either north or south.
 East and west glass is problematic from a solar heat gain perspective, is difficult to shade, and can provide non-uniform daylighting.

 The amount of glazing relative to wall area and floor area affects daylight harvesting as well as solar heat gain.
-Climate zone, daylighting system, fenestration and ceiling height, shading, the need for views, and other aspects of design all work together to effect a successful daylighting scheme.
+Climate zone, daylighting system, fenestration and ceiling height, shading, the need for views, and other aspects of design all work together to create a successful daylighting scheme.

-Outdoor Surface Reflectance
+Cool Roofs & Outdoor Surface Reflectance

 An essential component of any good daylight building is to limit direct sunlight from entering.
 Use strategies that bounce, redirect, and filter sunlight so that direct radiation does not directly enter space for any significant period of time.